wrolpi/wrolpi-help/docs/modules/map/index.md

 ### Downloading Map Files

 Map files are available for download from the Geofabrick company.
 You can download them using the **Files Downloader**, save them to the `map` directory.
 After they have been downloaded, you will need to import them.

 ![Downloading of a custom OSM PBF file.](pbf-file-downloader.png)

+## Manually Importing

+You can manually import a PBF file using the **import_map.sh** script:

+`/opt/wrolpi/scripts/import_map.sh /media/wrolpi/map/austria-231121.osm.pbf`

+Multiple maps can be imported like so:

+`/opt/wrolpi/scripts/import_map.sh /media/wrolpi/map/one.osm.pbf /media/wrolpi/map/two.osm.pbf /media/wrolpi/map/three.osm.pbf`

+## Reset Map

+If your map is not working, maps cannot be imported, or some other reason, you can reset the map database using the reset script:

+`/opt/wrolpi/scripts/reset_map.sh`

+Next, run the repair script:

+`/opt/wrolpi/repair.sh`

+Browse to your map, you should see the default map.
+If you do not, you may need to clear your browse's cache.
+Next, import your desired maps.